 Water damage caused by water seeping through walls or the basement floor will not be covered by any policy.
 This problem must be handled through proper landscaping outside and continued maintenance of the basement‘s interior wall.

 Your home is one of your most important assets so protect it wisely.
-It is our recommendation that you add the Sewer Back Up coverage as soon as possible.
-Feel free to give us a call to discuss the necessity of a flood policy.
+It is our recommendation that you add the Sewer Back-Up coverage as soon as possible.
+Feel free to give us a call to discuss the necessity of flood policy.

 Water Flood Damage

-Flooding is defined by the National Flood Insurance Program as a general and temporary condition of partial or complete inundation of two or more acres or normally dry land area or two or more properties (one of which is your policy) from: Overflow of inland waters, unusual and rapid accumulation of runoff surface waters from any source and mudflows.
+Flooding is defined by the National Flood Insurance Program as a general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or two or more properties (one of which is your policy) from Overflow of inland waters, unusual and rapid accumulation of runoff surface waters from any source and mudflows.

 In other words, everyone lives in a potential flood zone.